 United Way of Missoula County

-United Way of Missoula County raises approximately one million dollars from private sources annually.
-Although funds raised in Missoula are invested in Missoula, and we operate with substantial autonomy, United Way of Missoula County is one of 1,800 community-based affiliates of United Way Worldwide, the nation's largest privately supported nonprofit organization.
-With collective revenues of $4 billion+, and a substantive presence in 45 countries, United Way Worldwide sets rigorous membership criteria and aspirational standards of excellence for its local affiliates.
+United Way of Missoula County annually raises approximately one million dollars from private sources.
+Although funds locally are invested locally, and we operate with substantial autonomy, United Way of Missoula County is one of 1,800 community-based affiliates of United Way Worldwide, the nation's largest privately supported nonprofit organization.
+With collective revenues of $3.3 billion, and a substantive presence in 45 countries, United Way Worldwide sets rigorous membership criteria and aspirational standards of excellence for its local affiliates.
 United Way Worldwide also provides its members with access to significant funds, training and networking opportunities, and award-winning branded materials and programs.
 Annually, all United Ways certify their adherence to high standards and comprehensive requirements in the areas of financial reporting, governance, ethics, diversity, and operations.

 For our first seven decades, United Way was known principally as a clearinghouse that distributed charitable contributions.
-Funds raised – principally through payroll-deduction campaigns in workplaces (as described below) – were granted to a variety of other health and human-service nonprofits.
-Over the past 10+ years, however, our programmatic emphasis shifted – deliberately – from making grants to other nonprofits to supporting the broad, community-driven initiatives described in the above section.
+Funds raised – principally through payroll giving campaigns in workplaces (as described below) – were granted to a variety of other health and human-service nonprofits.
+Over the past 10+ years, however, our programmatic emphasis deliberately shifted from making grants to other nonprofits to supporting the broad, community-driven initiatives described in the above section.
 This reflects a shift from focusing on agency needs to focusing on community needs.

 Following the lead of, and with guidance from, United Way Worldwide, we also narrowed our focus to education, financial stability, and health, in order to better deploy our limited funds where they can make the most difference.
 We deliberately transitioned from funding short-term strategies and unaligned programs to a collective impact model, where the entire community works together to develop and implement prevention-focused strategies that lead to effective, measurable long-term solutions to deeply entrenched problems.

-Although we continue to honor donor designations to qualified 501(c)3 organizations in Missoula and Ravalli counties, United Way’s work in the 21st Century centers on supporting – with funding, volunteers, in-kind support, and networking – this community-developed, community-driven work.
+We continue to honor donor designations to qualified 501(c)3 organizations in Missoula and Ravalli counties, United Way’s work in the 21st Century centers on supporting – with funding, volunteers, in-kind support, and networking – this community-developed, community-driven work.
 We believe these investments provide donors with a better return on their contributions.
-We are seeing results that bear this out: for example, more than 3,000 young children receiving free books in the mail each month; a three-year decline in Missoula’s suicide rate, and an increase of nearly 100% in people seeking help for suicide crises; a decrease in childhood obesity; more people in housing.
+We are seeing results that bear this out: for example, more than 3,000 young children receive a book in the mail each month at no cost to their families; a three-year decline in Missoula’s suicide rate, and an increase of nearly 100% in people seeking help for suicide crises; more people in housing.
 United Way holds ourselves accountable to our donors and our entire community through our steadfast commitment to continually measure – in real terms – improvements in education, financial stability, and health.

-Historically, the majority of United Way’s funds were raised through payroll-deduction campaigns in local workplaces, including businesses, the public sector (city, county, state, university, school district) and through the Combined Federal Campaign (payroll-deduction in the federal workplace).
-Workplace fundraising and, in fact, all United Way fundraising, took place in the last quarter of the calendar year, in what was called “campaign.”
-Other sources of funds included corporate and foundation gifts, and gifts from individual donors not in the workplace (principally retirees).
+Historically, the majority of United Way’s funds were raised through payroll giving campaigns in local workplaces, including businesses, and the public sector (city, county, state, university, school districts).
+Other sources of funds have included corporate and foundation gifts, and gifts from individual donors not in the workplace (principally retirees).
 Campaign results determined the amount of grants United Way approved and disbursed to qualified nonprofit charities in Missoula and Ravalli counties.

 United Way now engages in year-round fundraising from a variety of sources.
-Although workplace campaigns remain a major source of United Way’s support, we now use the term “campaign” only in reference to workplace giving.
 Our focus is on building and maintaining lasting relationships with donors and volunteers, rather than our past focus on building relationships with companies/organizations.
-In order to reach individuals outside of the traditional workplace, we have stepped up our media, public outreach, communication, and marketing efforts, and implemented innovative fundraising and volunteer-engagement events (such as Over The Edge and University United Food Friday).
+In order to reach individuals outside of the traditional workplace, we have stepped up our media, public outreach, communication, and marketing efforts, and implemented innovative fundraising and volunteer-engagement events, such as Over The Edge and University United Food Friday).
 We have a small staff that includes two full-time development professionals.